Ryu0118/SRCircleProgress/README.md

 circleProgressView.progressLineWidth = 6 // Specifies the line width of the progress view.
 circleProgressView.backgroundLineWidth = 12 // Specifies the line width of the view behind the progress view. circleProgressView.animationDuration = 0.2 // Specifies the duration of the animation when setProgress(_:animated:) is executed
-circleProgressView.progressAngle = .lowerLeftToLowerRight // Change the shape of the progress view
+circleProgressView.progressAngle = .lowerLeftToLowerRight(offset: 0) // Change the shape of the progress view
 ```
 To change the shape of the progress view, use the `progressAngle` property.
 Possible values for `progressAngle` are as follows